Microsoft/MCW-Intelligent-Vending-Machines/HOL/Step-by-step.md

 ### Task 1: Create the transactions table

-1. Within Visual Studio Solution Explorer, expand the SQL Scripts folder and open the file Create Table.sql.
+1. Within Visual Studio Solution Explorer, expand the SQL Scripts folder and open the file `Create Table.sql`.

     ![Screenshot of the Visual Studio Solution Explorer expanded to Create Table.sql.](./media/image103.png "Visual Studio Solution Explorer")

-2. Replace TODO 1 with the following:
+2. Replace `TODO 1` with the following:

-    ```
+    ```sql
-    TODO: 1.
+    --TODO: 1.
 Transaction ID should be a Primary Key, fields with a b-tree index
     TransactionId int IDENTITY NOT NULL PRIMARY KEY NONCLUSTERED,
     ```

-3. Replace TODO 2 with the following:
+3. Replace `TODO 2` with the following:

-    ```
+    ```sql
-    TODO: 2.
+    --TODO: 2.
 This table should have a columnar index
     INDEX Transactions_CCI CLUSTERED COLUMNSTORE
     ```

-4. Replace TODO 3 with the following:
+4. Replace `TODO 3` with the following:

-    ```
+    ```sql
-    TODO: 3.
+    --TODO: 3.
 This should be an in-memory table
     MEMORY_OPTIMIZED = ON
     ```

-5. Replace TODO 4 with the following:
+5. Replace `TODO 4` with the following:

-    ```
+    ```sql
-    TODO: 4.
+    --TODO: 4.
 In-memory tables should auto-elevate their transaction level to Snapshot
     ALTER DATABASE CURRENT SET MEMORY_OPTIMIZED_ELEVATE_TO_SNAPSHOT=ON;
     ```